 Neonatal intensive care units (NICUs) often rely on cow-milk formula – which is high in calories – to provide preemies with nutrition and immune support and to help them gain weight.
-This formula is also used to supplement nutrition for breastfeeding preemies with latching difficulties.1
+This formula is also used to supplement nutrition for breastfeeding preemies with difficulties latching.1

-Similac products that contain cow’s milk ingredients include:
+Similac products that contain cow’s milk ingredients are:

 - Similac Alimentum